CosmiQuantum/tprocv2_demos/README.md

 # tprocv2_demos

-Note: This was the main branch used at NEXUS in run 33 (gb_nexusquiet_r33).
+Note: This is the main branch used at NEXUS in run 35 (branched from gb_nexusquiet_r33).

 Some basic qubit demo scripts using the QICK tProcessorv2